 THE GEORGE SEVEREANU MUSEUM

-The George Severeanu Museum was the residence of The Bucharest Municiplaity Museum’s first Director, and represents an architectural style typical of Bucharest during the second half of the 19th century.
+The George Severeanu Museum was the residence of the Bucharest Municipality Museum’s first director, representing a typical example of Bucharest’s architecture during the second half of the 19th century.

-Radiologist Dr. George Severeanu was an avid collector of antiquities, amassing throughout his life a vast number of valuable artifacts.
-The series of archaeological items from the Maria and Dr. George Severeanu collection features Ancient Greek vases (one of the largest and most valuable collections of this kind), Tanagra statuettes, bronze and marble items, Roman glasswork, ancient gems and cameos, and Cucuteni, Vădastra, Wittenberg and Boian ceramics.
-All pieces had been bought by George Severeanu from places in Romania, Bulgaria, Italy, and Greece.
-Dr. George Severeanu’s numismatic collection, one of the most valuable ones in Romania, encompasses around 9000 pieces dating from different historical periods: autonomous and provincial Greek issues, Geto-Dacian and Celtic coins, Roman and Byzantine pieces, medieval coins from Wallachia, as well as more modern and contemporary issues.
+Radiologist George Severeanu was a passionate antiques collector who gathered valuable artifacts in the course of his lifetime.
+The archaeological objects within the Maria and Dr. George Severeanu Collection comprise ancient Greek pottery, clay statuettes, bronze and marble objects, Roman glassware, ancient gems and cameos, pottery belonging to the Cucuteni, Vădastra, Wietenberg and Boian cultures.
+Doctor George Severeanu’s numismatic collection, among the most valuable in Romania, consists of around 9,000 objects from various historical periods: Greek autonomous and provincial coins, Geto-Dacian and Celtic coins, Roman and Byzantine issues, medieval coins of the Romanian Principalities, as well as modern and contemporary ones.

 The Maria and Dr. George Severeanu Collection was donated to the Bucharest Municipality Museum in 1939 with the inauguration of the residence as a museum taking place in 1956.